JordanMartinez/purescript-cookbook/recipes/ReadPrintFileContents/README.md

 ### Node.js

-Since this is run from the root folder, it will print the repo's README.md, not this recipe's README.md file.
+Prints the contents of this repo's LICENSE file.
+Note that this recipe is run from the repo's root directory.